rust-random/rand/README.md

 -   `i128_support` enables support for generating `u128` and `i128` values
 -   `log` enables some logging via the `log` crate
 -   `nightly` enables all unstable features (`i128_support`)
--   `serde-1` enables serialisation for some types, via Serde version 1
+-   `serde1` enables serialization for some types, via Serde version 1
 -   `stdweb` enables support for `OsRng` on WASM via stdweb.
 -   `std` enabled by default; by setting "default-features = false" `no_std` mode is activated; this removes features depending on `std` functionality: